Thomas Allinson

 Thomas Richard Allinson (29 March 1858 – 29 November 1918) was an English physician, dietetic reformer, businessman, journalist and vegetarianism activist.
 He was a proponent of wholemeal (whole grain) bread consumption.
 His name is still used today for a bread popular in Europe, Allinson bread.

-Biography
+Career

 Allinson was born in the Hulme district of Manchester on 29 March 1858.
 He went to school in Lancaster and Manchester and at fifteen began work as a chemist's assistant.
 With money he saved and financial help from his stepfather, he was able to attend the extramural medical school in Edinburgh, which was less expensive than the University medical school.
 He graduated as a Licenciate of the Royal College of Physicians of Edinburgh (LRCP, LRCS) in 1879.
 After assistantships in Hull and the East End of London he established his own practice in Marylebone in 1885.